-A request for an absentee/mail ballot can be made in person, by mail, by telephone or by requesting the ballot on our website: www.voteindianriver.com.
-Only the voter or a designated member of his or her immediate family or legal guardian can request a mail ballot for a voter.
+A request for a vote-by-mail ballot can be made in person, by mail, by telephone or by requesting the ballot on our website: www.voteindianriver.com.
+Only the voter or a designated member of his or her immediate family or legal guardian may request a vote-by-mail ballot for a voter.
 Immediate family means the voter's spouse or the parent, child, grandparent, or sibling of the voter.
-The person requesting an absentee/mail ballot must disclose:
+The person requesting a vote-by-mail ballot must disclose: